 Sydney’s north side opens to Manly beach across the water, known for surfing, snorkelling, scenic walks and laidback cafés.
 So, a trip to Manly is a perfect family day out, being just 30 minutes ferry ride or a short sail from Circular Quay.

 Blue Mountains National Park is under two hours drive from Sydney.
 The park is famous for its rock formation known as the “Three Sisters” surrounded by quaint hotels within the charming villages.
 There are 2.5 million acres of forests, cliffs, waterfalls and bushland.
 The “Scenic World Cableway” is within the park at Katoomba and offers a walkway over the rainforest canopy or a glass-bottom skyway with spectacular 360-degree views.

 Sydney enjoys a temperate, humid climate with plenty of sunshine, spread throughout the year.
 Because of this, Sydney can often boast even more blue-sky days in winter than in summer.

-As a coastal city, afternoon sea breezes gently blow through Sydney which can be very refreshing on a humid summer’s day.
-On hot, calm days smog can become noticeable.
+As a coastal city, afternoon sea breezes gently blow through Sydney, which can be very refreshing on a humid summer’s day.
+On hot, calm days, smog can become noticeable.
 National Environment Protection standard ozone quality guidelines are exceeded on average about ten days each year in Sydney.
-The sea temperature in the region is very pleasant and Sydneysiders make use of their ocean for yachting, surfing, swimming and watersports.
+The sea temperature in the region is delightful, and Sydneysiders make use of their ocean for yachting, surfing, swimming and watersports.